openmrv/MRV/Formatted/Modules_2/ccdc.md

 *   Run CCDC using both a “point and click” interface and through scripting with the Javascript programming language.
 *   Create maps of spectral and land cover change.

-### 2.1 Pre-requisites for this module
+### 2.1 Pre-requisites

-* Google Earth Engine (GEE) concepts (please refer to Section 1.1 of Module 1.1 Image mosaic/composite creation for Landsat and Sentinel-2 in Google Earth Engine for useful GEE resources)
+* Google Earth Engine (GEE) concepts
   * Getting a user account
   * Image handling in GEE
   * Basic syntax of functions
   * Basic image processing, including choice of imagery, cloud-screening, mosaicking and compositing

-* It is highly recommended that you finish the previous tutorials:
-  * Module 1
-    * 1.1 Image mosaic/composite creation for Landsat and Sentinel-2 in Google Earth Engine
-    * 1.2 Training Data Collection
-      * 1.2.1 Training Data Collection Using QGIS, or
-      * 1.2.2 Training Data Collection Using Google Earth Engine
-    * 1.3 Land Cover and Land Use Classification in Google Earth Engine
-  * Module 2
-    * 2.1 Basics of Change Detection methods
-    * 2.2 LandTrendr
+> NOTE: Refer to process "Pre-processing" and tool "GEE" here on OpenMRV for more information and resources for working in Google Earth Engine.

 ## 3 Tutorial: Continuous Change Detection and Classification (CCDC)

 CCDC can be run using Google Earth Engine.
 Other implementations of CCDC can be accessed [here](https://github.com/GERSL/CCDC) and includes implementations in C, Python, and MATLAB.
 To facilitate analysis in GEE, Arevalo et al (2020) released an API and collection of applications that will be demonstrated [here](https://gee-ccdc-tools.readthedocs.io/en/latest/).

 This tutorial will use CCDC implementation in GEE, hence a GEE account is needed.
-Please refer to Module 1 for additional information on GEE.
+Please refer to process "Pre-processing" and tool "GEE" here on OpenMRV for additional information on GEE.
 In the first example, the process is demonstrated using the CCDC API in Cambodia.
 In the second example the process is demonstrated in Mozambique using the graphic user interfaces.
 Finally, the process is performed in Colombia to create a stratification of forest loss and gain.

 ### 3.1 Algorithm description